- Hridaya Teacher Training Course period: September 24-December 15, 2018

 The HTTC will be held six days per week, Monday to Saturday, approximately 8.5 class hours per day.

-- Sahajananda requires participation in at least one 10-Day Hridaya Silent Meditation Retreat, either internationally or in Mazunte, Mexico, prior to applying for this course.
+- We require participation in at least one 10-Day Hridaya Silent Meditation Retreat and the completion of the Hridaya Yoga Retreat: Module 1 Intensive prior to applying for the course.

-- Waiting list applicants will be notified by in due time.
-However, approval to join one year’s waiting list does not confer any automatic acceptance to a future course should the participant not ultimately have the opportunity to enroll in the course desired.
-In such a case, the participant is welcome to reapply for a future course.
+- The approval to join one year’s waiting list does not confer automatic acceptance to a future Hridaya Teacher Training Course.
+In such cases, the applicant is welcome to reapply for a future course.

 Contact email@example.com with any questions or for more information.